The judges for the Norfolk Safer Community Awards (NOSCAs) 2017 have now shortlisted the nominations for each of the award categories.

 The panel consisted of:

-- Inspector Michelle Lillie – Norfolk Police Federation
+• Inspector Sam Hawkins – Norfolk Police Federation

-Chief Constable Simon Bailey would like to thank everybody who took the time to nominate for the Norfolk Safer Community Awards 2016.
+Chief Constable Simon Bailey would like to thank everybody who took the time to nominate for the 10th anniversary Norfolk Safer Community Awards 2017.

 Those shortlisted in each category are:

 The John (Cecil) Mason Volunteer of the Year Award

 Young Citizen(s) of the Year

 Great Yarmouth CCTV Team –

 Noleen Woodhouse and Natalie Sands

 Special Officer of the Year